 We are honoured that Sir Quentin Blake is the Artist Patron of Hastings Contemporary.

 Each year Hastings Contemporary presents a running programme of new work created by Sir Quentin especially for our exhibition spaces.
-Previous exhibitions have included Moonlight Travellers, Dedicated Readers, Feet in Water, Airborne, and The Only Way to Travel, the artist’s biggest ever UK show, bringing 100 pieces to our ground floor gallery space.
+Previous exhibitions include Moonlight Travellers, Dedicated Readers, Feet in Water, Airborne, Ink and The Only Way to Travel, the artist’s biggest ever UK show, bringing 100 pieces to our ground floor gallery space.

-For Sir Quentin, his ongoing collaboration with Hastings Contemporary has opened up new possibilities, prompting him to explore new approaches and themes including migration and mental health, in the knowledge that the results will find themselves “sympathetically shown in this extraordinary gallery … they are truly pictures for Hastings Contemporary.”
+For Sir Quentin, his ongoing collaboration with Hastings Contemporary has opened up new possibilities, prompting him to explore new approaches and themes, in the knowledge that the results will find themselves “sympathetically shown in this extraordinary gallery … they are truly pictures for Hastings Contemporary.”

 Sir Quentin Blake Originals